duskjet/aspnetcore-json-rpc/README.md

 - Middleware automatically handles and sends the corresponding JSON-RPC responses for common issues (e.g. invalid JSON, invalid JSON-RPC message structure, invalid JSON-RPC contract, etc.).
 - A handler / service can be acquired from a service provider or instantiated directly for a request scope.
 - A handler / service which implements `IDisposable` interface will be automatically disposed on request scope exit.
-- The `JsonRpcName` attribute can be used on an interface for a service handler as well.
 - Parameters provided by name can utilize default parameter value if the particular parameter is not provided by the client.
+- Maximum string identifier length (1024 is used if not specified) and maximum batch size (1024 is used if not specified) can be configured with options via `IOptions<T>` interface.
+- The `JsonRpcName` attribute can be used on classes and interfaces.

 ### Specifics